Network Data Flow Analysis

 PRTG network sun

-As more and more broadcast facilities are moving toward IP data for all types of data transfer including digitized audio, video, telephony, documents, email, applications and programs.
+As more and more broadcast facilities are moving toward IP data for all types of data transfer including digitized audio, video, telephony, documents, email, applications, and programs.
 Managing an IP network is becoming more and more important.
-In most broadcast facilities, Ethernet based IP networks have been the normal operating infrastructure for email, printing, file sharing, common programs, file storage and other office functions for many years.
+In most broadcast facilities, Ethernet-based IP networks have been the normal operating infrastructure for email, printing, file sharing, common programs, file storage, and other office functions for many years.
 Either directly or indirectly, most broadcast engineers have some degree of experience with networking.

-With many more IP based audio consoles, routing systems, STL’s and other equipment coming online, understanding IP networking is becoming a critical skill set.
-Eventually, all distribution of content will transition to IP based systems and the current network of terrestrial broadcast transmitters will be switched off.
+With many more IP-based audio consoles, routing systems, STL’s and other equipment coming online, understanding IP networking is becoming a critical skill set.
+Eventually, all distribution of content will transition to IP-based systems and the current network of terrestrial broadcast transmitters will be switched off.

-The difference between an ordinary office network and an AoIP (Audio over IP) or VoIP network is the transfer consistency.
+The difference between an ordinary office network and an AoIP (Audio over IP) or VoIP network is transfer consistency.
 In an office network, data transfer is generally bursty; somebody moves a file or requests an HTTP page, etc. Data is transferred quickly from point A to point B, then the network goes back to its mostly quiescent state.
 In the AoIP environment, the data transfer is steady state and the data volume is high.
 That is to say, once a session is started, it is expected to say active 24/7 for the foreseeable future.
 In this situation, any small error or design flaw, which may not be noticed on an office network can cause great problems on an AoIP network.
-The absolute worst kind of problem is the intermittent failure.
+The absolute worst kind of problem is intermittent failure.

 Monitoring and analyzing data flow on a network can be a critical part of troubleshooting and network system administration.
 Data flow analysis can discover and pinpoint problems such as:

-• Design flaws, infrastructure bottle necks and data choke points
+• Design flaws, infrastructure bottlenecks and data choke points

-• Worms, viruses and other malware
+• Worms, viruses, and other malware

 • Abusive or unauthorized use